kaplayjs/kaplay-site/guides/en/2_advanced/1_debug_mode.md

 ## Inspect Mode

-You can enable inpsect mode by pressing `F1` key.
+You can enable inspect mode by pressing `F1` key.
 This will open the debug panel.

 ![](assets/2024-06-03-21-42-06.png)